EdwardLu2018/LiveThesaurus/README.md

 ## How do I run LiveThesaurus?

+### Python

-Before running LiveThesaurus, you need to download a few modules:
+Before running LiveThesaurus on Python, you need to download a few modules:
 1. Run the modulesInstaller.py file in the "modules" folder
 2. Install NLTK (https://www.nltk.org/install.html)
 	- ```$ pip3 install nltk```